rackerlabs/genestack/docs/k8s-kubespray.md

 cd /opt/genestack/ansible/playbooks
 ```

+!!! note

-> The RC file sets a number of environment variables that help ansible to run in a more easily to understand way.
+    The RC file sets a number of environment variables that help ansible to run in a more easily to understand way.

 While the `ansible-playbook` command should work as is with the sourced environment variables, sometimes it's necessary to set some overrides on the command line.
 The following example highlights a couple of overrides that are generally useful.